TheExploration/Plants-Vs-Zombies/README.md

 **PLAY AT: https://www.greenfoot.org/scenarios/31337 or [>> Download gfar Here <<](https://github.com/TheExploration/Plants-Vs-Zombies/releases/tag/0.2)**

 ## Controls:
+Click to interact with mouse!

 - Press "1" to skip to level 1.

 - Press "2" to skip to level 2.

-- Press "3" to skip to level 3...
+- Press "3" to skip to level 3

-Click to interact with mouse!
+- Press "4" to skip to level 4 (HARD)

+(all levels are possible)

 ## Description:
+AP Computer Science Project

 A remake of Plants Vs Zombies DS Edition because its the only version I can find with the complete animation spritesheets.

-Project size is ~14mb so far but its all cause of mp3 files.

-Only made the first level so far.

 Seed Packet recharged opacity is bugged in browser :(

-A remake of Plants Vs Zombies DS Edition because its the only version I can find with the complete animation spritesheets.
 I might update to PC edition if I manage to find all the animation spritesheets

 ![demo2](https://github.com/TheExploration/Plants-Vs-Zombies/blob/master/demo2.png)